What are the top ten reasons for divorce?

 The fluid approach to ending a marriage is more common in younger generations, where they are more willing to acknowledge incompatibility and separate amicably.

-Note : one of the requirements for getting a divorce is that you have been married for at least a year.
+Note: One of the requirements for getting a divorce is that you have been married for at least a year.
 You can read more about what is required for divorce here.

 If you have decided that it’s over and you’re struggling to emotionally finalise your relationship, we have a blog on when and how to leave a relationship.